DukeRobotics/documentation/ros-tutorials/lesson-1-basics.md

 # Lesson 1 - Basics

 ## Summary
 This lesson will introduce you into the very basics of ROS.
 By the end, you will know how to start ROS and run the turtle simulation.
+Before starting, you should take a few minutes and just read up on ROS in general, so you have a general understanding on what it is used for.
+YouTube videos are great too.

 ## Vocab
 - ROS: Robot Operating System, the software we are learning about